 As of 2020, federal estate taxes were as high as 40% for taxable amounts greater than $1 million.

 Among the twelve states that had state estate taxes in 2020, the tax rates and thresholds varied.
 However, state thresholds are often lower than the federal threshold.
-The Tax Foundation offers a useful guide to the locations and rates of specific states’ estate taxes.
+The Tax Foundation offers this useful guide to the locations and rates of specific states’ estate taxes:

 How can I reduce my estate taxes?

 Estate planning can help you reduce your estate taxes or eliminate them altogether.
-Your accountant or attorney can employ strategies, such as the following, to lower your tax liability:
+Your accountant or attorney can walk you through strategies, such as the following, to lower your tax liability:

 There are some tax considerations to keep in mind when making charitable donations.
 Speak with your accountant and review IRS guidelines on charitable contribution deductions before pursuing this option to ensure you understand the short-term and long-term tax implications.

-If you choose to make this smart tax move, you can establish an LLC operating agreement that suits your specific goals, which may include preventing anyone who is not a blood relative from purchasing or receiving an interest in the family LLC.
+If you choose to make this smart tax move, you can establish an LLC operating agreement that suits your specific goals.
+For some, these goals could include preventing anyone who is not a blood relative from purchasing or receiving an interest in the family LLC.